PPE Medpro partners willing to discuss ‘possible settlement’ of Covid gowns case

 Earlier this month, PPE Medpro, a consortium led by Lady Mone’s husband Doug Barrowman, filed to enter administration.

-In a statement, Mr Barrowman said: “The consortium partners of PPE Medpro are prepared to enter into a dialogue with the administrators of the company to discuss a possible settlement with the Government.”
+In a statement, a consortium spokesperson said: “The consortium partners of PPE Medpro are prepared to enter into a dialogue with the administrators of the company to discuss a possible settlement with the Government.”

 The consortium was awarded government contracts by the former Conservative administration to supply personal protective equipment (PPE) during the pandemic after Lady Mone recommended it to ministers.